 - Achieve a sound prioritization of scenarios / use cases to be addressed.
-The challenge is to prioritize use cases to accelerate adoption at scale (e.g. focus on feasibility - TRL 6-7 and beyond - and impact). - 7 Identify and capture actual user needs and use cases, translating them into workable requirements for the development of vehicle concepts and charging infrastructure.
-The challenge is to apply a user-centric approach for the strategic planning and definition of requirements and usage models, translating them in workable concepts, solutions and services for the vehicle and infrastructure development, as described in Chapters 4.1 and - Adoption of zero tailpipe emission solutions in public and shared passenger mobility is growing but still it does not cover all operations and services.
+The challenge is to prioritize use cases to accelerate adoption at scale (e.g. focus on feasibility - TRL 6-7 and beyond - and impact). - Identify and capture actual user needs and use cases, translating them into workable requirements for the development of vehicle concepts and charging infrastructure.
+The challenge is to apply a user-centric approach for the strategic planning and definition of requirements and usage models, translating them in workable concepts, solutions and services for the vehicle and infrastructure development, as described in Chapters 4.1 and 4.2. - Adoption of zero tailpipe emission solutions in public and shared passenger mobility is growing but still it does not cover all operations and services.
 Today the adoption of zero emission solutions in road public transport and shared mobility is growing as the deployment of zero tailpipe emission urban bus technologies is accelerating in European cities.
-However, their adoption still does not cover all the operations and services that can help cities to reduce emissions and noise pollution to the expected levels. - 7 Overcome the performance and range trade-offs of zero emissions vehicles for freight applications.
-The challenge is to develop concepts, solutions and usage models considering current and future capabilities, performance (payload, power to manage slopes, optimal operational speed) and the range of zero tailpipe solutions. - 7 Lack of operational models and tools to support decision makers, fleet managers and drivers in order to manage the capabilities and constraints of zero tailpipe emission vehicles.
-The introduction of zero tailpipe emission vehicles, such as electric bus fleets47, small trucks and vans, cars and L-category vehicles, is gaining momentum.
+However, their adoption still does not cover all the operations and services that can help cities to reduce emissions and noise pollution to the expected levels. - Overcome the performance and range trade-offs of zero emissions vehicles for freight applications.
+The challenge is to develop concepts, solutions and usage models considering current and future capabilities, performance (payload, power to manage slopes, optimal operational speed) and the range of zero tailpipe solutions. - Lack of operational models and tools to support decision makers, fleet managers and drivers in order to manage the capabilities and constraints of zero tailpipe emission vehicles.
+The introduction of zero tailpipe emission vehicles, such as electric bus fleets, small trucks and vans, cars and L-category vehicles, is gaining momentum.
 However, there is a lack of managerial tools for decision makers, fleet owners and managers.
 Additionally, specific skills and user behaviours need to be addressed.

-To address these challenges, specific operational objectives pursued within this R&I area are
+To address these challenges, specific operational objectives pursued within this R&I area are to:

-- 7 Develop and support the evidence-based deployment of integrated strategies and solutions (vehicles, infrastructure and operations) allowing quick and effective roll-out and upscaling of zero tailpipe vehicle fleets (people and goods services) in cities, regions and corridors. - Develop and expand the portfolio of zero tailpipe emission mobility and logistics use-cases, with emphasis on feasible and higher socio-economic and financial impacts cases.
+- Develop and support the evidence-based deployment of integrated strategies and solutions (vehicles, infrastructure and operations) allowing quick and effective rollout and upscaling of zero tailpipe vehicle fleets (people and goods services) in cities, regions and corridors. - Develop and expand the portfolio of zero tailpipe emission mobility and logistics usecases, with emphasis on feasible and higher socio-economic and financial impacts cases.
 Different business / operational scenarios, usage alternatives and user needs need to be addressed, such that zero tailpipe emission vehicles are affordable and usable in a wider range of applications.
-The objective is to leverage the integrated system approach (i.e. vehicle, infrastructure, operations and services) to serve the transport demand effectively with zero emission vehicles. - 7 Demonstrate and validate zero tailpipe emission fleets and their associated infrastructure (charging) in connected, shared and on-demand mobility and logistics networks.
+The objective is to leverage the integrated system approach (i.e. vehicle, infrastructure, operations and services) to serve the transport demand effectively with zero emission vehicles. - Demonstrate and validate zero tailpipe emission fleets and their associated infrastructure (charging) in connected, shared and on-demand mobility and logistics networks. - Complementary to the above, to demonstrate and validate zero emission fleets in high frequency and high capacity bus lines as well as high demand freight transport corridors.

-47 Zero Emission Urban Bus System (ZeEUS) project demonstrations have proved to prevent 3.273 tons of CO2 emissions.
+49) Zero Emission Urban Bus System (ZeEUS) project demonstrations have proved to prevent 3.273 tons of CO2 emissions.

-- 7 Complementary to the above, to demonstrate and validate zero emission fleets in high frequency and high capacity bus lines as well as high demand freight transport corridors. - 7 Test and learn from use cases in order to identify and overcome adoption barriers: operational (vehicle performance, integration with charging infrastructure ...) user driving behaviours, user acceptance and legal/regulatory aspects and providing input to further vehicle and infrastructure developments. - Build capacity and make R&I based policy recommendations for the effective transition towards zero tailpipe emission road transport.
-As a result of R&I, propose evidence-based policy recommendations and regulatory frameworks following the innovation principle48, to accelerate the adoption of new concepts and solutions.
+- Test and learn from use cases in order to identify and overcome adoption barriers: operational (vehicle performance, integration with charging infrastructure ...) user driving behaviours, user acceptance and legal/regulatory aspects and providing input to further vehicle and infrastructure developments. - Build capacity and make R&I based policy recommendations for the effective transition towards zero tailpipe emission road transport.
+As a result of R&I, propose evidencebased policy recommendations and regulatory frameworks following the innovation principle, to accelerate the adoption of new concepts and solutions.